languagebug/languagebug.github.io/_beginner/structure/simple-question-could-you.md

 - Yes, I could.
 - No, I couldn't.
 examples:
-- Bring me a glass of water
+- bring me a glass of water
-- Say your name again
+- say your name again
-- Help me study English
+- help me study english
-- Repeat please
+- repeat please
-- Speak a little faster
+- speak a little faster
-- Speak a little slower
+- speak a little slower
-- Do me a favor
+- do me a favor
+- take me to the airport
+- write it down for me
+- call me tomorrow
+- tell me a story
 ---